linroger/Wealth-of-Nations/Financial Markets and Institutions/III. Liquidity of Assets/Class 6- Bank Runs/Investor Size, Liquidity And Prime Money Market Fund Stress.md

 Key takeaways

-- In March 2020,  prime institutional money market funds serving large investors experienced withdrawals irrespective of the liquidity of underlying assets.
+- In March 2020,  prime institutional [[A Primer on Money Market Mutual Funds|money market funds]] serving large investors experienced withdrawals irrespective of the liquidity of underlying assets.
 - During the massive withdrawals,  fund managers mostly disposed of less liquid assets,  which may have exacerbated market-wide liquidity shortages.
 - Once policy relief set in,  fund managers rebuilt liquidity buffers,  with the funds hardest-hit by outflows strengthening their liquidity positions most aggressively.